paladin-t/bitty/README.md

 	* Algorithms, `Archive`, `Bytes`, `Color`, `DateTime`, Encoding, `File`, Filesystem, `Image`, `Json`, Math, `Network`, `Platform`, `Web`
 * Application interfaces
 	* `Application`, `Canvas`, `Project`, `Debug`

+These features are quite stable.
+Things just change, but it is very important that there won't be unthoughtful breaking changes in future development.

 ### Technical specifications